ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/organize-ballerina-code.md

 Ballerina code is organized in a single shareable unit called a `package`.

-A `package` is a collection of `modules`, and a `module` is a collection of Ballerina source files, test files, and resources.
+A `package` is a collection of `modules`, and a `module` is a collection of Ballerina source files, and test files.
 A package should contain at least one module called the default module.
-Each module has its own directory, which organizes source files, test files, and resources.
+Each module has its own directory, which organizes source files, and test files.
+A package can contain resources and test-only resources specific to the package in the package source root.

 It is common in small projects to have only one (default) module in a package.
 As a result, the default module’s content is placed directly in the root of the package directory.